spenserblack/actions-wiki/README.md

 Docker image which may not work with Windows-based jobs.

-For more information about other alternatives, you can check out [Issue #4][issue-4] which has a longer list of alternatives. ⚠️ Be warned that most have been abandoned.
+For more information about other alternatives, you can check out [Issue #4][issue-4] which has a longer list of alternatives.

 [newrelic-wiki-sync-action]: https://github.com/newrelic/wiki-sync-action#readme
 [andrew-chen-wang-github-wiki-action]: https://github.com/Andrew-Chen-Wang/github-wiki-action#readme